couchbase/couchbase-python-client/docs/source/api/admin.rst

 To create an administrative handle, simply instantiate a new :class:`Admin` object.
-Note that unlike the :class:`~.Bucket`, the :class:`Admin` constructor does not accept a connection string.
-This is deliberate, as the administrative API communicates with a single node, on a well defined port (whereas the :class:`Bucket` object communicates with one or more nodes using a variety of different protocols).
+Note that unlike the :class:`~couchbase.bucket.Bucket`, the :class:`Admin` constructor does not accept a connection string.
+This is deliberate, as the administrative API communicates with a single node, on a well defined port (whereas the :class:`~couchbase.bucket.Bucket` object communicates with one or more nodes using a variety of different protocols).